David Ushery: Career

-Three years after arriving at WABC, Ushery was named anchor of a new weekend show, “Eyewitness News This Morning.”
+Three years after arriving at WABC, Ushery was named anchor of a new weekend show, "Eyewitness News This Morning."
 He also anchored the weekday morning newscasts and the news at noon.
 Ushery was later named primary fill-in for the legendary anchor, the late Bill Beutel.
 Ushery spent 10 years at WABC.

 In 2003, he joined WNBC-TV to become the anchor of its highly rated morning newscast, "Weekend Today in New York."
 The show's format of hard news and features, interviews and sports, allowed Ushery to display his versatility as a newsman.
-One year later, Ushery was also named anchor of WNBC's weekend 6pm and 11pm newscasts.
+One year later, Ushery was also named anchor of WNBC's weekend 6 pm and 11 pm newscasts.
 These simultaneous appointments made Ushery in effect "the face" of WNBC during the weekend, anchoring all the station's morning and evening newscasts on Saturday and Sunday.

 In 2006, Ushery was named co-anchor of WNBC's iconic "Live at 5" program, alongside legendary anchor Sue Simmons.
 After a change of programming, Ushery returned to anchor the weekend broadcasts for "News 4 New York."

 As an anchor at WNBC, he has steered coverage of some of the most memorable events in recent memory.
 In 2018, Ushery traveled to Houston, Texas to deliver live updates following the funeral of former President George H.W.
 Bush.
 Earlier that year, Ushery traveled to Jerusalem where he took Tri-State viewers to the opening of the new United States Embassy.
 He also took viewers to the front lines in Gaza and the West Bank, where massive protests led to confrontations with police.
 One year earlier, Ushery traveled to Israel to cover President Trump's visit to the Holy Land before quickly shifting his live reports to England, following the tragic bombing outside the Manchester sports arena.